504 plan

 Authentic texts

-Written work that has been composed for real-life purposes (e.g., letters, newspaper articles, novels), rather than texts written for learning a specific reading skill (e.g., to emphasize a particular phonics pattern or carefully contrived text structure).
+Authentic texts are written works that have been composed for real-life purposes (e.g., letters, newspaper articles, novels) to entertain, inform, or persuade rather than texts written for learning a specific reading skill (e.g., to emphasize a particular phonics pattern or text structure).

 Automaticity

-The ability to read words effortlessly upon sight.
+Automaticity is the ability to read words accurately and effortlessly upon sight.

 B

-A reader’s previous experiences with and learning about a topic or concept in a text; information the reader already knows and can use to make sense of new information in a text; also referred to as "prior knowledge."
+Background knowledge refers to a reader’s previous experiences with and learning about a topic or concept in a text.
+It is information the reader already knows and can use to make sense of new information in a text.
+It is also referred to as “prior knowledge” or “schema.”

 Balanced literacy

-A philosophical approach to literacy instruction that involves minimal systematic teaching of skills such as phonics, decoding, and spelling.
+Balanced literacy is a philosophical approach to literacy instruction that involves minimal systematic teaching of skills such as phonics, decoding, and spelling.
+Students are taught to read unknown words using pictures or context clues.
 This approach focuses on shared, guided, and independent reading.

 Blend

-(a) Combining the sounds of two or more letters to make one fluid sound, or phoneme (e.g., “bl”, “qu”, “ing”); (b) combining phonemes to make one fluidly pronounced word.
+A blend refers to (a) combining the sounds of two or more letters to make one fluid sound (e.g., “bl,” “qu,” “ing”) or (b) combining phonemes to make one fluidly pronounced word.

 C